 One of Iowa’s most profitable companies began as a small father-and-son business in 1933 in Cedar Rapids.
 Known then as the Collins Radio Company, Rockwell Collins began as an equipment store for the newly invented AM radio.
 It came to national prominence when it supplied radio equipment for an expedition to the South Pole, as well as for US space missions and the first US space station Skylab.
 The company acquired the “Rockwell” part of its name when Arthur Collins sold his venture to the manufacturing giant Rockwell International in 1973.

-Today Rockwell Collins is valued at $12.77 billion, with around 20,000 employees and 2014 profits of $604 million.
-With the right degree from one of Iowa’s respected business schools you too could bring one of Iowa's 264,617 small businesses to the next level and achieve international success like Rockwell Collins.
+Today Rockwell Collins is estimated to be worth $12.77 billion, with around 20,000 employees and 2014 profits of $604 million.
+With the right degree from one of Iowa’s respected business schools you too could bring one of Iowa’s 264,617 small businesses to the next level and achieve international success like Rockwell Collins.

 Public, private, large, and small companies need qualified Iowa business school graduates at the helm.
 Many of today’s CEOs, marketing managers, business communication specialists, HR directors, CFOs, and sales executives got their start with a bachelor’s degree in business or an MBA.
 These degree programs can also include concentrations in finance, marketing, human resources, sales, and many other fields.

 The following are examples of potential career paths you can pursue after completing specific degree programs:

 - CEO – MBA with a concentration in Management